 There are lots of websites besides Amazon where you can get used books if you need to have a few books in hand vs. digital books.
 Pay attention to the recent recommendations about virus spread via surfaces to know if this is the right option for you.

 https://buynothingproject.org/ – No trades or swaps are allowed via Buy Nothing Groups – just gifts that are freely given.
 You may be able to find (and share!) some homeschooling books and resources.

 Paperbackswap.com and other book swap sites – List books you would like to swap, mail it out, and then you can choose from the other books listed on the site.
 You pay for the postage on books you ship out.
 Books you receive come to you postage-paid!

 Don’t forget to look at local thrift stores, homeschool consignments stores, and yard sales!
 Try to keep a list on hand when you are out and about with the titles of the books you are looking for.

-Guest Hollow Language Arts & Beowulf’s Grammar User’s Group
+- Guest Hollow Language Arts and Beowulf’s Grammar Homeschooling User’s Group

 If you are using a different curriculum, check out your curriculum’s boards, homeschool groups, and Facebook groups to see if buying and selling of books is allowed and encouraged.

 Using a literature-based curriculum like Guest Hollow can take a bit more work when you are gathering materials (since we don’t offer book packages you can click on and buy in one swoop), but there is the potential to save SO much money!
 What homeschooler doesn’t like that? 😉